7 At-Home Body Peels to Get Clear Skin From the Neck Down

-While you’re exfoliating your way into glowing skin with a peel pad, your body skin is in desperate need of attention with an elephant graveyard of dead skin flakes all over it.
-Some may choose to rely on the skin’s own natural cycle to get rid of dead skin cells.
-But if you’re dealing with back acne, keratosis pilaris (KP), or hyperpigmentation, you might want to take matters into your own hands with some help from body peels.
+While you’re exfoliating your way into glowing skin with a peel pad, your body skin desperately needs attention with an elephant graveyard of dead skin flakes all over it.
+Some may choose to rely on the skin’s natural cycle to get rid of dead skin cells.

-Although professional glycolic acid peels will obviously be more effective in getting rid of stretch marks, there’s no harm in trying an at-home peel first.
+This can be beneficial in treating and preventing stretch marks as well.
+Although professional glycolic acid peels will be more effective in getting rid of stretch marks, there’s no harm in trying an at-home peel first.

 Until then, find below the best body peels you can use at home.